What are marketing triggers?

 - Go through Twitter, Mumsnet, Facebook groups, Amazon reviews, etc and look for people asking questions in your area of expertise.
 You might see something like: “I’m getting divorced and I need to move house, who can recommend a good removals firm?”
 Or: “I’ve stubbed my toes a MILLION times, where can I get a decent pair of slippers?”.
 From these questions you can ascertain a good range of marketing triggers for your product or service.

 Once you have some indicators of the likely triggers, use them to build up a range of marketing activities.
 You could be looking to sniff out the life changing events, smaller sources of general annoyance or even attendance at a related event that has been the driver of an appetite for whatever you provide.

 Finding this a challenge?
 We can help you to figure this all out.
-It’s part of the process that we go through when we develop a marketing plan for our clients.
-Find out more about how we can help you!
+It’s part of the process that we go through during the VIP day part of our Marketing Audit & Action Plan service.
+Visit this page to find out more!